apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 ### Passing options to widgets

 You probably noticed that our widgets don't take any options yet.
-We can use options to do cool things in our templates.
+You can use options to do cool things in our templates.
 Let's add a simple one to choose between two presentation styles.

-All we have to do is access `data.options` in our `widget.html` template for `page-link-widgets`:
+All you have to do is access `data.options` in your `widget.html` template for `page-link-widgets` and pass the option in the `apos.area` call and `home.html`:

+\1.
+Add `data.options` in `widget.html`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/page-link-widgets/views/widget.html" %}